noir-lang/noir/docs/docs/tutorials/contract_tutorials/token_contract.md

 Before we through the interface and implement each function, let's review the functions to get a sense of what the contract does.

-### Constructor interface
+### Initializer interface

-There is a `constructor` function that will be executed once, when the contract is deployed, similar to the constructor function in Solidity.
+There is one `initilizer` function in this contract, and it will be selected and executed once when the contract is deployed, similar to a constructor in Solidity.
 This is marked private, so the function logic will not be transparent.
 To execute public function logic in the constructor, this function will call `_initialize` (marked internal, more detail below).

 ### Public functions